-Finally, it is highly desirable to numerically probe the far-from-equilibrium dynamics of the system considered in this paper under more extreme conditions, for $\chi \ll 1$ .
+Finally, it is highly desirable to numerically probe the far-from-equilibrium dynamics of the system under more extreme conditions, for $\chi \ll 1$.
 Fig. 11 represents our efforts in this direction, but we found it prohibitively hard to numerically achieve stable time evolution at smaller ratios of the initial energy densities.
-The question whether the breakdown of our simulations at small $\chi$ is just an artefact of our numerical scheme or if it indicates a physical instability is currently not clear and deserves further investigation.
+The question whether the breakdown of our simulations at small χ is just an artefact of our numerical scheme or if it indicates a physical instability is currently not clear and deserves further investigation.